getsops/sops/README.rst

 Test with the dev PGP key
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to test **sops** without having to do a bunch of setup, you can use
+If you want to test **SOPS** without having to do a bunch of setup, you can use
 the example files and pgp key provided with the repository::

     $ git clone https://github.com/getsops/sops.git